sujan-coder/Buildroot-Linux-RPi-3/README.md

 # Buildroot-Linux-for-Raspberry-Pi-3
-This repository contains configuration and customization files for building a minimul Linux system for the Raspberry Pi 3 using Buildroot
+This repository documents my process of building a minimal Linux image for Raspberry Pi 3 using **Buildroot**.
+The goal is to understand Linux system components like BusyBox, rootfs, and bootloaders through hands-on experimentation.

 ##Build Instructions
 '''bash